How to Reduce Your Mental Load (Even When Life Is Full)

 Fewer choices = fewer decisions = more brain space for the important stuff.

-When things are feeling hectic, I like to order a meal kit for delivery.
-This way we can choose from a set menu and the ingredients and recipes are delivered at the start of the week.
+Tip: When things are feeling hectic, I like to order a meal kit for delivery.
+This way we can choose from a set menu, and the ingredients and recipes are delivered at the start of the week.
 Dinners are planned and that’s one less grocery shop and meal plan to do!

 5. Build in Tech-Free, Thought-Free Moments

-Scrolling isn’t resting.
-Neither is multitasking.
-Your brain needs true downtime.
 Start by carving out small pockets of quiet—no screens, no tasks, no pressure to be productive.
 These small moments are essential for your self-care.

 Try some of these: